 The compulsory subjects will equate to 30hrs per 2 week cycle on the student's timetable and will leave 20hrs for the other choices below.
-Students will take four options from the list below, one of which must be either History or Geography.

-Please choose FOUR subjects below including AT LEAST ONE from the Humanities box.
-Please rank in preference order from I-4 (With I being your 1st choice and 4 being your 4th).

-Humanities subjects (You may choos GCSE Geography GCSE History
+Humanities subjects (You must chose at least one of these)

+GCSE Geography GCSE History

-2 GCSE Art & Design GCSE French
+GCSE Art & Design GCSE French

 GCSE Business BTEC Health & Social Care

-BTEC Enterprise 3 GCSE Music
+BTEC Enterprise GCSE Music

-GCSE Computer Science BTEC Music Practice
+GCSE Computer Science BTEC Music

 BTEC Digital Information Technology GCSE Philosophy & Ethics

 GCSE Dance GCSE Psychology

 GCSE Drama GCSE Sociology

 GCSE DT Food Preparation & Nutrition GCSE Spanish

-4 GCSE DT ✓ Timbers or Papers GCSE Textiles Design
+GCSE DT Timbers or DT Metals GCSE Textiles Design

 GCSE DT Engineering GCSE Physical Education

-BTEC DT Engineering BTEC Sport, Activity & Fitness
+GCSE Film Studies BTEC Sport, Activity & Fitness

-GCSE Film Studies

-BTEC Creative Media

-Please write a reserve subject from any of the above subjects here.
-This subject may be used if other subjects are not viable.
-GCSE Psychology
+IMPORTANT PLEASE READ:

-MPORTANT PLEASE READ: We advise all students to choose courses which reflect their future ambitions and passion for the subject.
-Students taking Design Technology subjects should only choose a maximum of two.
-You cannot take a BTEC in the same subject as a GCSE.
-Please be aware that we may not be able to run courses with very low demand.
-In this event, or if there is a clash of subjects we will look to use the student's reserve choice.
-Please sign below to confirm the option choices made by your son/daughter.
+- We advise all students to choose courses which reflect their future ambitions and passion for the subject. - Students taking Design Technology subjects should only choose a maximum of two. - You cannot take a BTEC in the same subject as a GCSE. - Please be aware that we may not be able to run courses with very low demand.
+In this event, or if there is a clash of subjects we will look to use the student's reserve choice. - Details of each subject area can be found in the remaining pages of this booklet.

-Please return this form to your tutor by XXXXX.

-STUDENT NAME A Surname TUTOR GROUP 9X

-PARENT'S SIGNATURE B Surname EMAIL